graphsignal/graphsignal-python/README.md

 To get an API key, sign up for a free account at [graphsignal.com](https://graphsignal.com).
 The key can then be found in your account's [Settings / API Keys](https://app.graphsignal.com/settings/api-keys) page.

 Alternatively, you can add Graphsignal tracer at command line, when running your module or script.
-Please note that `GRAPHSIGNAL_API_KEY` and `GRAPHSIGNAL_DEPLOYMENT` environment variables must be set.
+Environment variables `GRAPHSIGNAL_API_KEY` and `GRAPHSIGNAL_DEPLOYMENT` must be set.

 ```bash
 python -m graphsignal <script>